Petun: Arrival of Europeans

-The arrival of the French in the area by the early 17th century allowed for a brief period of extensive written records about the Huron, Petun, and Neutrals.
-By this point, the Huron and Petun were politically separate, though their customs were considered similar by the French.
+The arrival of the French in the area by the early 17th century allowed for a brief period of extensive written records about the Wendat, Petun, and Neutrals.
+By this point, the Wendat and Petun were politically separate, though their customs were considered similar by the French.
 Jesuit missionaries noted that while they were closely allied, they had previously fought bitter wars with each other.
-The Hurons were living to the northeast of the Petun, in a territory lying between Georgian Bay and Lake Simcoe.
-Trails linked the Huron and the Petun, with about a day's journey between them.
+The Wendat were living to the northeast of the Petun, in a territory lying between Georgian Bay and Lake Simcoe.
+Trails linked the Wendat and the Petun, with about a day's journey between them.
 In 1616, Samuel de Champlain listed about eight Petun villages, while later Jesuit accounts in 1639 listed nine.
 One modern estimate places the Petun population at around 8000, dropping to 3000 by 1640 following waves of disease epidemics.
-In comparison, there were an estimated 18–25 Huron villages with an overall population of 20,000–30,000; this had dropped to about 9000 by 1640.
+In comparison, there were an estimated 18–25 Wendat villages with an overall population of 20,000–30,000; this had dropped to about 9000 by 1640.
 Modern scholarly analysis finds no evidence of large-scale mass death or depopulation events immediately preceding this epidemic wave, implying that populations had remained relatively consistent before this despite migrations.

-Politically, the Petun were a tribal confederacy, similarly to the Huron.
+Politically, the Petun were a tribal confederacy, similarly to the Wendat.
 The Petun were composed of two sub-groups which the Jesuits termed the "Nation of the Wolves" and the "Nation of the Deer".